Subaru-PFS/drp_doc/algorithms/relativeFiberThroughputs.rst

 by combining multiple [#]_ ``pfsArm`` spectra of quartzes.
 This provides a high-quality quartz spectrum for use in calibration of science exposures.

-.. [#] Usually consecutive exposures, with the quartz lamp stable.
+.. [#] Usually consecutive exposures, assuming the quartz lamp is stable.

 Note that the values of the fiberNorms depend on the choice of ``fiberProfiles`` used in the spectral extraction.